 Spring, Q4, 1.5 credits

 The course will provide a survey of the global food and agribusiness system.
-In addition to studying the management problems of farmers, processors, branded consumer goods manufacturers and food retailers, we will consider consumer trends, technological advances, public policy issues, food safety and risk management.
+The primary focus is on understanding the business model and practices of farmers, processors and traders in traditional agriculture, both grain and protein.
+A few cases will explicitly consider the issues facing branded consumer goods manufacturers and food retailers.
+The case discussions will also reflect consumer trends, technological advances, public policy issues, food safety and risk management.
+An undercurrent in the course is the question of whether the food system is capable of feeding 9 billion people.
 The pervasiveness of food and agribusiness makes the course suitable for future consultants and investment bankers in addition to those who have a direct interest in the industry; it may also be of interest as a general management course due to its integrative, cross-functional approach and emphasis on strategy.

 The course is offered on a 14 session plus exam basis.